diana7376/Labs-TMPS/Labs-Pizza-Ordering/README.md

-# Pizza Ordering System — Creational Design Patterns Lab
+# Pizza Ordering System — Design Patterns Lab

 ## Overview

-This directory demonstrates the implementation of three major **creational design patterns** in Python.
-The domain area chosen is a simple pizza ordering system.
+This directory demonstrates implementations of common design patterns in Python using a simple pizza-ordering domain.

-All code is organized into modules/packages according to their responsibilities (client interface, domain models, pattern factories, etc.), enabling clear separation of concerns and modular design.
+Code is organized into modules and packages (client interface, domain models, factories, etc.) to maintain a clear separation of concerns and modular design.

+In this project we implemented the following design patterns: Singleton, Builder, Factory Method, Facade, Adapter, and Decorator.

 ---

 ## Project Structure

 ```
-Lab1-Pizza-Ordering/
+Labs-Pizza-Ordering/
 ├── client/
 │   └── main.py
 ├── domain/